Simon & Schuster drops plans to distribute book by police officer involved in Breonna Taylor shooting

 — Attica Scott (@atticascott4ky) April 15, 2021

 It was then that Simon & Schuster announced it would not distribute the book.
-A statement the publishing giant tweeted read, “Like much of the American public, earlier today Simon & Schuster learned of plans by distribution client Post Hill Press to publish a book by Jonathan Mattingly.
+A statement the publishing giant tweeted read: “Like much of the American public, earlier today Simon & Schuster learned of plans by distribution client Post Hill Press to publish a book by Jonathan Mattingly.
 We have subsequently decided not be involved in the distribution of this book.”

 — Simon & Schuster (@simonschuster) April 16, 2021